Mathématique: Chapter 57

 Young and Jackson stared at her, then turned around in belated simultaneity.

-“Oh, very gallant of you both, I’m sure,” Vala said, her tone amused.
-Young could hear her behind them, presumably pulling on her pants and socks.
+Young heard her pulling on pants and socks.
 “Let’s go, boys.”
 She preceded them out of the room, snagging her boots from where she’d left them by the door.

-“Hey,” Young said, grasping Jackson’s shoulder briefly, while Vala jammed her feet into her boots and tucked the laces inside.
+“Hey.”
+Young grasped Jackson’s shoulder while Vala jammed her feet into her boots and tucked the laces inside.
 “You’re okay.”

-The man nodded at him, his eyes bloodshot, his face ashen.
+The man nodded, his eyes bloodshot, his face ashen.

 They took the elevator down to the lower level, Young swiping his badge for emergency access.
-When the doors opened at the base of the mountain, they saw Mitchell and Carter bursting out of the nearest stairwell.
+When the doors opened at the base of the mountain, they saw Mitchell and Carter burst from the nearest stairwell.

 “I heard it’s Midway,” Carter said as they approached.
 “We’re dialing Midway.”